XShadeSlayerXx/PokeRole-Discord.py-Base/README.md

 How to help: Send a message in the #resources--talk channel to avoid work overlap!
 Work goes on the update-items branch please.

-Just have the last 40 Pokemon to go!
+Just have the last 20 Pokemon to go!
+(850-869)
-Thank you rrezende88 and SK91 for helping with the last 2 generations!
+Thank you SK91, rrezende88, and darthinvader for helping with the last 2 generations!